-Thomas was just a child when Dr. King gave his famous “I Have a Dream” speech, and only 11 when the iconic civil rights leader was assassinated.
-But long after King’s assassination, Thomas continued to find strength and truth in his words.
+Mr. Thomas was just a child when Dr. King gave his famous “I Have a Dream” speech, and only 11 when the iconic civil rights leader was assassinated.
+But long after Dr. King’s assassination, Mr. Thomas continued to find strength and truth in his words.

 “The stuff he talked about is happening still today even though that person is long gone,” he said.

-Thomas said he frequently listened to recordings of King before bed, even letting himself fall asleep to the sound of his voice.
+Mr. Thomas said he frequently listened to recordings of Dr. King before bed, even letting himself fall asleep to the sound of his voice.

 “What that did was it gave me strength and hope that I was going to make it out of that situation.
-His messages were strength for me because I’d seen what he had struggled through,” he said, referring to King’s own experience with being unjustly incarcerated.
+His messages were strength for me because I’d seen what he had struggled through,” he said, referring to Dr. King’s own experience of being unjustly incarcerated.

 Three weeks later, police pulled over her stolen vehicle and arrested the driver and passenger, who told police officers that they had gotten the car from the driver’s brother.
 The police released both the driver and passenger after the victim did not identify either as her attacker.
 And, despite finding the car’s registration paperwork in the home that the driver shared with his brother, they did not further investigate the brother as a suspect.

-At the request of the Innocence Project, the Conviction Integrity Unit (CIU) of the Wayne County Prosecutor’s Office began a reinvestigation into Thomas’ case in 2017 and presented its findings to the district attorney last September, leading to Thomas’ recent exoneration.
+At the request of the Innocence Project, the Conviction Integrity Unit (CIU) of the Wayne County Prosecutor’s Office began a reinvestigation into Mr. Thomas’ case in 2017 and presented its findings to the district attorney last September, leading to Mr. Thomas’ exoneration last year.

 About 6% of incarcerated people in the U.S. are estimated to be wrongly convicted, according to a 2018 study.
 Mistaken eyewitness identifications are a major factor in wrongful convictions.
 Of the more than 367 wrongful convictions in the country overturned by post-conviction DNA evidence, approximately 69% have involved mistaken eyewitness identification.